DanielBrud/MiniGames/README.md

 ## Guide

-Evrey game starts from spawing ball before player.
+Every game starts from spawing ball before player.

 To start game hit the ball towards the ground.